 Look, I don't think I could have been stronger on the Republican Party last year.

-Remember that tax bill included opening Anwar.
+Remember, that tax bill included opening Anwar.

 Just yesterday, the president opened up drilling in the Atlantic, the Pacific, and the Gulf.

-I mean, we now have energy, we now are on a path of energy independence for this country.
+We now are on a path of energy independence for this country.

-We've got to move fast before the the left ever gets back in office because they'll try to shut it down probably immediately, but uh if we're far enough along, hopefully they won't be able to do it.
+We've got to move fast before the left ever gets back in office because they'll try to shut it down probably immediately.

 All right, I'll stay on it.